Beldine-Moturi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## 100-print_comb3.c

-Prints all possible different combinations of two digits, with the exeption similar digits and similar combinations
+Prints all possible different combinations of two digits, with the exception similar digits and similar combinations

+## 101-print_comb4.c

+Prints all possible combinations of three digits, with the exception of similar digits and similar combinations